-At what other establishment can you expect to meet three generations of women on a family outing, and chat to a cross-dresser named Dave, all in the same day?
+At what other establishment can you expect to meet three generations of women on a family outing, and chat to a cross-dresser named Dave?

 Among London's short list of 24-Hour eateries (and drinkeries), is Polo Bar, just across from Liverpool Street station.
 A quirkily furnished, unassuming place that I, in an attempt at some good old-fashioned do-it don't just Google-it journalism, spent 24 hours straight in.

 Why on Earth would I want to spend that long anywhere, let alone a caff?
 Well, A, insanity.
 B, curiosity.
 And C, I am now officially the person who has spent the longest at Polo Bar ever.
 A badge I shall wear with honour until some poor sod spends 25 hours there.

 I arrive at Polo Bar at 8am on a drizzly Friday morning, bright-eyed, bushy-tailed and ready for action.